linked-db/linked-ql/README.md

 with zero implications!

-This means, game on with the regular JOINs for whatever calls for them; take the "magic path" option for whatever doesn't benefit otherwise!
+This means, game on with the regular JOINs for whatever calls for them; take the "magic path" option for whatever doesn't benefit from tham otherwise!

 We think this will make a lot of the tooling and manual work around SQL obsolete and your codebase saner!
-And notice how this gives you back SQL - and every other thing as only an extension of that!
+And notice how this gives you back SQL - while having every other thing as only an extension of that!

 ## Introducing Auto-Versioning